142nd (Durham) Heavy Battery, Royal Garrison Artillery: Hundred Days Offensive

-On 8 October, IX Corps attacked the next German defensive position, the Beaurevoir Line.
-Harassing fire had been carried out on the night of 6/7 October, and all through 7 October and up to Zero the heavies carried out CB fire and shelled important localities.
-Once the attack went in the heavies continued intense CB and long-range HF fire until the infantry were on the objective.
-On 11 October preparations began for IX Corps' assault on the German line along the River Selle.
+On 3 October, IX Corps attacked the next German defensive position, the Beaurevoir Line, supported by 79th Bde, whose batteries then moved up to positions near Pontruet.
+Before the Battle of Cambrai on 8 October, harassing fire was carried out on the night of 6/7 October, and all through 7 October and up to Zero the heavies carried out CB fire and shelled important localities.
+Once the attack by 1st and 6th Divisions went in the heavies continued intense CB and long-range HF fire until the infantry were on the objectiveand the enemy were out of range of the 60-pdrs.
+The advance continued as Fourth Army pursued the beaten enemy towards the River Selle.
+IX Corps captured Bohain on 10 October and it became 79th Bde's HQ the following day.
+On 12 October the brigade supported the attack on the line Mennevret–Saint-Souplet, bombarding hostile batteries and strongpoints around Vaux-Andigny.
+142nd Heavy Bty followed the infantry so closely that it ran into the tail end of the enemy's defensive barrage.

+Preparations now began for IX Corps' assault on the German line along the Selle.
 CB fire began on 13 October, but mist and rain disrupted air reconnaissance on 15 and 16 October.
 However, Zero for the Battle of the Selle was fixed on 16 October for 05.20 the next day.
 The first day of the battle went well, one German counter-attack being broken up when all available guns were turned onto it, but the attackers were still short of their objective, the Sambre Canal.
 Steady progress was also made on the second and third days as Fourth Army closed up to the canal.

 IX Corps renewed its advance on 23 October, with 79th Bde part of a massive corps artillery reserve.
 The attack went in at 01.20 in moonlight, after the heavy guns had done the usual CB and HF bombardments, and the results were extremely satisfactory.
 As the regimental historian relates, 'The guns of Fourth Army demonstrated, on 23 October, the crushing effect of well co-ordinated massed artillery. they simply swept away the opposition'.
 After a pause to regroup and reconnoitre, IX Corps stormed across the canal on 4 November (the Battle of the Sambre).
+142nd and 1/1st Essex Heavy Btys had each pushed a section up almost to the Sambre Canal.
 After that the campaign became a pursuit of a beaten enemy, in which the slow-moving heavy guns could play little part.
-The war ended with the Armistice with Germany on 11 November.
+79th Brigade parked its guns reacdy to advance again if called upon, but the war ended with the Armistice with Germany on 11 November.